-You can use this system to register to vote and to request a voting package.
+You can use this system to

 You will need to provide your name, date of birth, address, and one of the following identification numbers: